Aman954/restapicrud/README.md

 # restapicrud
-Crud Application in html page with the help of REST API,JSON,JQUERY and AJAX 1.Database files are included.
+Crud Application in html page with the help of REST API,JSON,JQUERY and AJAX(Database files are included).